sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-taskbarlinks-link2.md

 We do not recommend adding the shortcut by using the environment variable: `%USERPROFILE%`.
 Shortcuts added by using `%USERPROFILE%` are applied only to the profile of the next user to log on to the computer.
 Also, if the setting is applied during the **auditUser** configuration pass, the shortcut is applied only to the temporary administrator account, which is removed after exiting audit mode.

-Certain programs cannot be added to the taskbar.
-For a list of these programs, see [this MSDN website](http://go.microsoft.com/fwlink/?LinkId=70602).

-This setting has no effect on Server Core installations of Windows Server 2008, Windows Server 2008 R2, and Windows Server 2012.
+This setting has no effect on Server Core installations.

 ## Values